kluctl/kluctl/docs/reference/deployments/helm.md

 pre-releases.

 ### skipUpdate
-Skip this Helm Chart when the [helm-update](../commands/helm-update.md) command is called.
+If set to `true`, skip this Helm Chart when the [helm-update](../commands/helm-update.md) command is called.
 If omitted, defaults to `false`.

+### skipPrePull
+If set to `true`, skip pre-pulling of this Helm Chart when running [helm-pull](../commands/helm-pull.md).
+This will also enable pulling on-demand when the deployment project is rendered/deployed.

 ### releaseName
 The name of the Helm Release.